 On Groups.io, navigate to your group.
 To download your complete member list, click on the Members tab under the Admin tab in the sidebar.
 From there you will be able to download your member list.

 To download your complete message archive, click on the Settings tab under the Admin tab in the sidebar.
-From there you will be able to download your message archives.
+From there, click the Export Group Data button.
+You can then select which parts of your group to export.

 What Are The Available Email Commands?